Skip to main content

 Pass-Through Benefit

-Section 199A of the TCJA created a 20 percent deduction on qualified business income for owners/shareholders of pass-through businesses, such as S corporations, partnerships, and sole proprietorships.
-However, owners and shareholders of “specified service trades or businesses” are limited in their ability to apply the 20 percent deduction if their overall taxable income exceeds low thresholds.
-Unfortunately, investment advisers, financial planners, and other financial professionals currently fall under this provision.
+Section 199A of the TCJA provides a 20 percent deduction on qualified business income for owners or shareholders of pass-through businesses, such as S corporations, partnerships, and sole proprietorships.
+However, owners and shareholders of “specified service trades or businesses” face limitations on this deduction if their overall taxable income exceeds certain thresholds.
+Unfortunately, investment advisers, financial planners, and other financial professionals are currently classified under this provision.

-The present definition unfairly disadvantages these businesses, diminishing their ability to invest in and build their businesses while others, including real estate and insurance brokers, are able to benefit from the 20 percent pass-through deduction.
+This definition unfairly disadvantages these businesses by limiting their ability to reinvest and grow, while other industries – such as real estate and insurance brokers – are able to fully benefit from the 20 percent pass-through deduction.

-The IAA works with policymakers on these and other issues to ensure sound tax and retirement policies that will make it easier for Americans to save for retirement.
+The IAA collaborates with policymakers to address these and other issues, advocating for sound tax and retirement policies that make it easier for Americans to save for the future.

 You are now leaving Investment Adviser Association